furrer-lab/abn/vignettes/paper.md

 ---

 # Summary
-The `abn` package is a comprehensive tool for Bayesian Network (BN) analysis, a form of probabilistic graphical model.
+The R package `abn` is a comprehensive tool for Bayesian Network (BN) analysis, a form of probabilistic graphical model.
-It derives a directed acyclic graph from empirical data, describing the dependency structure between random variables.
-This package provides routines for structure learning and parameter estimation of Additive Bayesian Network (ABN) models.

 BNs are a type of statistical model that leverages the principles of Bayesian statistics and graph theory to provide a framework for representing complex multivariate data.
+They can derive a directed acyclic graph from empirical data to describe the dependency structure between random variables.

-ABN models extend the concept of generalized linear models, typically used for predicting a single outcome, to scenarios with multiple dependent variables (e.g. @kratzer_additive_2023).
+Additive Bayesian Network (ABN) models extend the concept of generalized linear models, typically used for predicting a single outcome, to scenarios with multiple dependent variables (e.g., @kratzer_additive_2023).
 This makes them a powerful tool for understanding complex, multivariate datasets.

-[//]: # (You switch from BN to ABN 1st paragraph, then revisit BN and again to ABN.
-First all BN then To ABN.)
+This package provides routines for structure learning and parameter estimation of ABN models.

 # Statment of need
 The increasing complexity of data in various fields, ranging from healthcare research to environmental science and ecology, has resulted in a need for a tool like `abn`.